truenas/middleware/docs/userguide/freenas_sharing.rst

 To create an authenticated or Time Machine share, enter the following information, as seen in the example in Figure 10.1d.

+#. **Path:** browse to the dataset to share.

-#. **Share name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
+#. **Name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
 In this example, the share
    is named *backup_user1*.

 #.
 If needed, check the box for "Time Machine".
 If the user will not be using Time Machine, leave the box unchecked.

-#.
-If the user already exists on the FreeNAS® system, click the drop-down "User" menu to select their user account.
-If the user
-   does not yet exist on the FreeNAS® system, type their name into the "User" field.
-If you want the user to be a member of a group that already exists on the FreeNAS® system, click the drop-down "Group" menu to select the group name.
-If you wish to create a new group to be used by Time Machine users, input the name into the "Group" field.
-Otherwise, input the same name as the user.
-In the example shown in Figure 10.1e, a new user named *user1* will be created, as well as a new group named *tm_backups*.
-Since a new user is being created, this screen prompts for the password for the user to use when accessing the share.
-It also provides an opportunity to change the default permissions on the share.
-When finished, click "OK".

 Repeat, if you wish to configure multiple authenticated or Time Machine shares.
-When you click "OK", FreeNAS® will automatically create a dataset for each share that contains the correct ownership and start the AFP service for you, so that the share(s) are immediately available.
-The new share(s) will also be added as entries to :menuselection:`Sharing --> Apple (AFP)`.
+When you click "OK", FreeNAS® will automatically start the AFP service for you, so that the share is immediately available.
+The new share will also be added as entries to :menuselection:`Sharing --> Apple (AFP)`.

 **Figure 10.1d: Creating a Time Machine Share**